Julie Ann Garrido is on a digital device teaching online menopause yoga at home to women who wish to create a yoga regimen

 1. Not Knowing What to Practice:

-Too often, women end up choosing to practice yoga at home that just isn’t suitable for their level of experience or their needs.
-Menopause brings unique physical and emotional challenges, so it’s important that the yoga videos they choose will address these changes and will properly support them physically, mentally, and emotionally.
+Too often, women end up practicing yoga at home that just isn’t suitable for their level of experience or their needs.
+Menopause brings unique physical, mental, and emotional challenges, so it’s important that the yoga videos you choose will address these changes and will properly support your wellbeing.

 1. Not Having a Plan for yoga at home:

-Left to our own devices, we will always choose the yoga classes that we prefer and the ones that we find easiest.
+Left to our own devices, we will always choose yoga classes that we prefer and the ones that we find easiest.
 However, they’re not necessarily the ones that are right for what we need in menopause.
-Of course, a yoga calendar provides direction and motivation, but having a professionally-guided plan for a menopause home yoga practice from a certified Menopause Expert means you have all the content you need to ease your symptoms and you never having to wonder what to practice again – it’s all laid out for you.
+Of course, a yoga calendar provides direction and motivation, but having a professionally-guided plan for yoga at home created by a certified Menopause Expert means you have all the content you need to ease your symptoms and you never having to wonder what to practice again - everything is all laid out for you.

-A well-designed guided yoga practice will include practice calendars that feature a mix of yoga styles to help your symptoms, as well as trackers to monitor progress of symptoms.
+A well-designed Guided Practice includes calendars that feature a mix of yoga styles to help your symptoms, as well as trackers to monitor progress of symptoms.
 All you have to do is simply roll out your mat, press play, and away you go.
-But an even better plan is one that features learning tutorials too, to guide you in the fundamentals of yoga such as the breath and the alignment of key poses.
+But an even better plan is one that features tutorials too, to guide you in the fundamentals of yoga such as the breath and the alignment of key poses.
 They are invaluable for yoga beginners and those who wish to up level their practice.

 1. Not Being Prepared for home yoga:

-Life has a habit of derailing the best laid plans which is why it always pays to be prepared for practicing yoga at home, for as the saying goes; if you fail to plan, you plan to fail.
+Life has a habit of derailing the best laid plans which is why it's always pays to be organised when practicing yoga at home, for as the saying goes; if you fail to plan, you plan to fail.

 If you’re practicing in the morning, set your alarm a little earlier (ouch) to give you enough time to squeeze in your routine.
 Make sure your yoga clothes are all laid out the night before, and that your yoga space is all set up with your mat and any props you might need.
 Most importantly, know in advance which sequence you will be practicing.

-Whatever time of day that you choose to practice, try to make sure that it’s always around the same time - it’s simply the best way to create a yoga regimen and a long-lasting habit and a daily yoga routine at home.
+Whatever time of day that you choose to practice, try to make sure that it’s always around the same time - it’s simply the best way to create a habit and a daily yoga routine at home.
 The more ‘normal’ it becomes, the less resistance you will feel.

 1. Not Being Realistic: